11/16/2005

 saw and learning how to properly use it is a vastly untaught skill.
 This

-spring we will have tree planting and weed tree removal (got to get rid of
+spring we will have tree planting and weed tree removal (got to get rid

 that buckthorn).